HOPE-UIB-BIO/Global-Food-plants-and-LAPD-HI/README.md

 Figure 4.
 Locations of the references with human indices.

 Reference:
-S.G.A.Flantua & Henry Hooghiemstra (2023).
+Suzette G.A.Flantua & Henry Hooghiemstra (2023).
 Anthropogenic pollen indicators: global food plants and Latin American human indicators in the pollen record.
 Nature - Scientific data.